 Civil Society: Mutual Accountability Project (CS:MAP)

 A healthy democracy is founded on the pillars of social equity and justice.
 EAI responds to this need by fostering civic engagement at the sub-national level through media, communication, ICT4D, and direct community outreach.
+2016-present

 A Project of —